momchilvanchev/nomice/README.md

 NoMouse is for MacOS ONLY!
 It is made in Swift with MacOS exclusive libraries for low-level control over the keyboard and cursor.

+How to install:

+Just copy NoMouse.app folder into Applications.
+Grant permissions if prompted.
+Optional, but recommended: Run `sudo defaults write /Library/Preferences/FeatureFlags/Domain/UIKit redesigned_text_cursor -dict-add Enabled -bool NO` to disable caps lock indicator and then restart your computer.

+---

 How to use NoMouse:

 CapsLock - Toggle Mouse mode on and off